reduxframework/redux-framework-4/readme.txt

 <h4>🔐 Privacy</h4>
 Redux does not interact with end users on your website.
 Our templates will continue to work even if Redux is uninstalled.
 If a product is using Redux the option panel will cease to function without Redux.

 Redux utilizes [AppSero](https://appsero.com/) for account management as well as to enable our premium offerings.
 You can find their privacy policy here: [https://appsero.com/privacy-policy/](https://appsero.com/privacy-policy/).
-Activation of Redux is not neccesary, but additional features such as Google Font Updates and increased access to the template library will be limited.
+Activation of Redux is not necessary, but additional features such as Google Font Updates and increased access to the template library will be limited.

 The Redux plugin uses a custom API to fetch our content library and our Gutenberg templates.
-To improve the service and stability we store logs which may or may not contain the following:"
+To improve the service and stability we store logs which may or may not contain the following:
 <ul>
 <li>browser type</li>
 <li>referring site</li>